| |

 test some of the outcomes of InterPARES 1 in a range of applied

-settings, espouses no epistemological perspective or intellectual
+settings, espoused no epistemological perspective or intellectual

 definitions a priori.
 Instead, researchers in each working group

-will identify the perspective(s), research design, and methods
+identified the perspective(s), research design, and methods

-reason for this openness is that InterPARES 2 is conceived to
+reason for this openness was that InterPARES 2 was conceived to

 work as a “layered knowledge” environment, in the